CKroes97/duckyscript-prank/README.md

 Script has the following features:
 - Powershell-based
 - No downloads
-- Long runtime for extended runtimes
+- Long runtime for extended demos